 I have tried to teach finding the 1 to many students, and most of my sophisticated methods of teaching usually fell short of the simple method of simple practice.
 You want to find the 1? there’s no magic about it – practice practice practice.

-Finding the 1 is a skill that for the most part comes from a feeling rather than any theoretic knowledge.
+Finding the 1 is a skill that for the most part comes from a feeling rather than any theoretical knowledge.
 Choose a song and practice your favorite patterns.
-Do it a lot, and when that song becomes easy, choose a new one.
-If you get used to enough songs, you will start developing a general sense of finding the 1 in Salsa.
+Do it a lot, and when that song becomes easy, choose a new song.
+If you get used to enough songs, you will start developing a general sense of finding “the 1” in Salsa.

 Hear the music…and do it consciously.

-Our mind is an incredible machine, it is incredibly good at recognizing patterns intuitively if it encounters it enough times.
+Our mind is an incredible machine, it is incredibly good at recognizing patterns intuitively if it encounters them enough times.
 It is not any different when it comes to music.
 If you listen to enough songs, your ear will get used to typical patterns of that genera.
-So if you want to find the 1, make yourself a list and listen to it many, many times.
-Put it when you shower, put it as your alarm clock, put it when you are stuck in traffic, put it everywhere – and you will see a difference.
+So if you want to find “the 1”, make yourself a list and listen to it many, many times.
+Put it when you take a shower, put it as your alarm clock, put it when you are stuck in traffic, put it everywhere – and you will see a difference.